-The main NAEP Reading Assessment is administered at the national, state, and selected urban district levels every two years by Congressional mandate.
-In reading, NAEP results are reported on student achievement in Grades 4, 8, and 12 at the national level, and for Grades 4 and 8 at the state level and at the level of large urban districts for those that volunteer to participate.
+The main NAEP Reading Assessment is administered at the national, state, and selected urban district levels every two years, by Congressional mandate.
+In reading, NAEP results are reported on student achievement in grades 4, 8, and 12 at the national level, and for grades 4 and 8 at the state level and for large urban districts that volunteer to participate.